Don't destroy beach tourism, Egypt's new leader told

 “My business has shrunk by at least 70 percent in the past year,” said Waleed, who asked to be identified by his first name only.

 “Egypt lives on tourism.
-I think Mursi wants to Islamise tourism in the long run, but for the next few years he won’t do anything because people need to eat.”
+I think Mursi wants to Islamize tourism in the long run, but for the next few years he won’t do anything because people need to eat.”

 Comments from Mursi, sworn in on June 30 after an interim period of army rule, and from Brotherhood officials suggest Waleed may be right.